Official College Withdrawal

 * Students may not withdraw from college during the last ten instructional days of a full semester, exclusive of the final exam period.
 The last day for withdrawal from summer and winter terms is posted with information for those terms.

-Refunds of tuition and fees are dependent on the date of official withdrawal.
+Reduction of tuition and fees are dependent on the date of official withdrawal.
 See the Withdrawal Dates and Information page for the schedule for reimbursement of tuition and fees.

 Other Potential Issues